abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 Family1 = Light Family =  whiteHomeScreen + whiteNavigaionDrawer
 Family2 = Dark Family = blackHomeScreen + blackNavigationDrawer

-blackHomeScreen being "functionally same" as whiteHomeScreen just means that the implement a common interface HomeScreen blackNavigationDrawer being "functionally same" as whiteNavigationDrawer just means that the implement a common interface NavigationDrawer
+blackHomeScreen being "functionally same" as whiteHomeScreen just means that they implement a common interface HomeScreen blackNavigationDrawer being "functionally same" as whiteNavigationDrawer just means that they implement a common interface NavigationDrawer

 The two white objects form one family of products.
 The two black objects form another family.
 The two families are related to each other - like when a pair of twins (descending from a common father) ends up marrying another pair of twins (descending from a different common father).
 The two families will contain related objects/people.

-If you want your application to be agnostic of whether its working with light products or dark products, you should just make it accept the abstract product as input and perform all the operations on the abstract product!
+If you want your application to be agnostic of whether it is working with light products or dark products, you should just make it accept the abstract product as input and perform all the operations on the abstract product!

 ```java
 class Application